Legal

 Cookies

-Quickler uses a small local setting in your browser to remember whether you accepted or declined analytics cookies.
+quickler uses a small local setting in your browser to remember whether you accepted or declined analytics cookies.
 If you accept, Google Analytics may set analytics cookies.
 If you decline, those analytics scripts are not loaded.
 A separate Cookie Policy explains this in more detail.

 How the data is used